icidasset/icidasset/src/Writings/health-fitness.md

 ### Additional info

-- Almond butter > peanut butter, if you choose for peanut butter, try finding one without hydrogen oils (they change the oils into trans fats so it can be stored longer).
+- Almond butter > peanut butter, in most cases.
+If you opt for peanut butter, try finding one without hydrogen oils (they change the oils into trans fats so it can be stored longer).
 - Avoid bread with oils.
 - Carbs can best be eaten early in the day (you're more insulin resistant later in the day).
 - Eat raw tough foods (heavy on fiber) for a strong tongue and jaw muscles.